raj-khan/raj-khan/README.md

 <!-- [![Header](header-modified.gif "Header")](http://raajkhan.com/) -->

 Hi, I'm Meher Ullah Khan Raj, and I'm a Software Developer/Server expert.
-Currently, I am working for [SCT - Technology GmbH](https://sct-technology.com/) as a Senior Software Developer and living in Dhanmondi, Dhaka.
+Currently, I am working for [SCT - Technology GmbH](https://sct-technology.com/) as a Software Developer and living in Dhanmondi, Dhaka.

  You can find me on [![LinkedIn][3.2]][3].